Isabellanamutenda/Isabellanamutenda/README.md

 # Hi, I'm Isabella

 I'm a student at Microverse who is passionate about software development and engineering.
 I believe in making change through software development and helping people move from the old way of life to the current new technology of life.
 My interests are in Front-end development which include HTML, CSS, bootstrap, React, Redux and JavaScript.
-Also backend
+Also back-end including Ruby, Ruby on Rails